Michael J. Kelly, JD, LLM

 • Boston College Environmental Affairs Law Review

-Martin Joyce M., Kelly Michael J., Electronic environmental permitting
+Martin Joyce M., etal Electronic environmental permitting

 23:3, p.
 547 - 565 1996